United States Naval Observatory: Departments

 In 1990 two departments were established: Orbital Mechanics and Astronomical Applications, with the Nautical Almanac Office a division in Astronomical Applications.
 The Orbital Mechanics Department operated under P. Kenneth Seidelmann until 1994, when the department was abolished and its functions transferred to a group within the Astronomical Applications Department.

 In 2010, USNO's astronomical 'department' known as the Naval Observatory Flagstaff Station (NOFS) was officially made autonomous as an Echelon 5 command, separate from, but still reporting to the USNO in Washington.
 In the alpine woodlands above 7,000 feet altitude outside Flagstaff, Arizona, NOFS performs its national, Celestial Reference Frame (CRF) mission under dark skies in that region.

 Official residence of the vice president of the United States

 A house situated on the grounds of the observatory, at Number One Observatory Circle, has been the official residence of the vice president of the United States since 1974.
 It is protected by tight security control enforced by the Secret Service.
 The house is separated from the Naval Observatory.

-It formerly served as the residence of the observatory's superintendent, and later was the residence of the chief of naval operations, and finally the vice president.
+Before serving as the vice president's residence, it was that of the observatory's superintendent, and later the chief of naval operations.

 Time service

-The U.S. Naval Observatory operates two “Master Clock” facilities, one in Washington, DC, and the other at Schriever SFB near Colorado Springs, CO.
+The U.S. Naval Observatory operates two "Master Clock" facilities, one in Washington, DC, and the other at Schriever SFB near Colorado Springs, CO.